EasyG0ing1/BlockNot/README.md

 ![](https://i.imgur.com/NU6PAQW.png)

+- Thanks to [@SteveRMann](https://github.com/SteveRMann) for kick-starting this example and working with me on fine-tuning it.

 # Methods

 Below you will find the name of each method in the library and any arguments that it accepts.
 Below that list, you will find the names of the macros that are connected to each method along with the arguments that a given macro may or may not pass to the method.
 The macros are key to making your code simple.